SKGleba/enso_ex/README.md

 ## Patches
  - The "os0:patches.e2xd" file is a set of code blobs that are executed at low-level module load.
- - Custom patches can be skipped by holding CIRCLE at boot.
+ - Custom patches can be skipped by holding VOLDOWN at boot.

 ### Adding patches
  - Patches are position independent code blobs that are run each in their own memblocks.